DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-10-18-experimental-map-iteration.md

 On toggling the full screen mode of a smaller map when prompted: [“\[The bigger map\] makes life easier”](https://lookback.io/watch/GiTRz4TGGFdkWrQAy?t=33m26.05s)

-### The black dots aren’t seen or used
+### The black dots are not seen or used

 We knew that we hadn’t explained the difference between the black dot (training locations) and the markers (administrative or main site addresses), and we expected users to not understand the difference, but we wanted to explore how they reacted to them.

-We found that most users didn’t engage with them:
+We found that most users did not engage with them:

 [“I just thought it was a feature of the map”](https://lookback.io/watch/6fpoe9h3RPnvRxAti?t=28m39.88s)